EdimVivian/Vivian-Edim/README.md

-# Vivian-Edim
+# Hello world, am Vivian Edim
-Aspiring GRC Analyst with a strong analytical background.
+An aspiring GRC Analyst with a strong analytical background.
 Skilled in risk assessment, compliance frameworks, and security fundamentals.
 Learning, building, and contributing to the cybersecurity community.